Skip to content

 Interpreter Per hour

-Wordly Annual packages
+Wordly Hour packages

 Choose Wordly if

-• You're organizing conferences or corporate events
+• You're organizing conferences, town halls, or corporate events

 Choose Interpreter if

-• You want affordable pay-as-you-go pricing
+• You want affordable pay-as-you-go pricing at $0.20–$0.35/hr

 The real question

-Wordly and Interpreter solve completely different problems.
+Wordly and Interpreter solve completely different problems for completely different people.

 Stop taking notes.
 Start interpreting.